jacknot/justin.duch.me/_posts/2021-04-17-vim_clutch_improved.md

 (^1): I'm assuming you know how Vim works, so I'm not going to explain modes.

-One of the problems was that only the "pedal down" event could be programmed, so they then took both pedals apart and used **incredibly complicated electrical engineering that no mere mortal could possibly understand** to take the sensor out of one pedal and put it into the other, giving her one pedal that can be programmed on the press+release and some junk plastic.
+One of the problems was that only the "pedal down" event could be programmed, so they then took both pedals apart and used **incredibly complicated electrical engineering that no mere mortal could possibly understand** to take the sensor out of one pedal and put it into the other, giving them one pedal that can be programmed on the press+release and some junk plastic.

 This is all well and good.
 It seems like it could be pretty useful, like with how transcribers use them.